kentoverse/emotional-AI/README.md

 1. **Change (Dynamics of Interaction)**: This constant highlights the dynamic nature of relationships, emphasizing the importance of actions (Act), reactions (React), and attractions (Attract) in shaping human connections.

-2. **Power (Influence and Effect)**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
+2. **Power (Influence and Effect from Interactions)**: This constant delves into the forms of power that influence relationships, including negative/destructive power, positive/creative power, and neutral/equilibrium.
 Understanding these forces helps in navigating the complexities of emotional interactions.

-3. **Moments (Lifetime of Connections)**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
+3. **Moments (Timeline Connections of Influence and Effect)**: This constant focuses on the temporal aspects of relationships, stressing the significance of past reflections, future insights, and present awareness.
 By introspecting on these moments, individuals can gain deeper insights into their interactions and connections.

 ## Purpose